Keeping Connected for RV Remote Work

 Don't jump out of an airplane without a reserve parachute, and don't try to work online from the road without at least two ways to get online.

 Why is redundancy so important?
-Think of some of possible ways your connections might fail you:
+Think of some of the possible ways your connections might fail you:

 - The signal for your main mode of internet connection may be too weak at your current location to utilize.